epsilon-phase/cl-markov/README.md

 # cl-markov
 ### _Violet White <violet.white.dammit@protonmail.com>_

-This is a project to do ... something.
+This is a piece of software to enable the creation of markov-automata with relative ease.

 ## License

-Specify license here
+GPLv3